Don’t Jump to Conclusions – Jump to Grace

 * * *

 When have you jumped too quickly to the wrong conclusion?
-When have you been given grace?
+Remember to stay curious!
+And give grace.
 Please share in the comments.

 revised from the archives